Gavin Newsom: Police reform

 Newsom has spoken in favor of Assembly Bill 1196, which would ban carotid artery restraints and choke holds in California.
 He said that there is no longer a place for a policing tactic "that literally is designed to stop people's blood from flowing into their brain, that has no place any longer in 21st-century practices".
 Newsom has signed the California Act to Save Lives and California Racial Justice Act of 2020.
 In September 2021, he signed legislation raising the minimum age to become a police officer from 18 to 21.
 Also in the bills were restrictions on the use of tear gas and a ban on police departments employing officers after misconduct or crimes.
 Among the bills was the George Floyd Bill, requiring officers to intervene when witnessing excessive force on the part of another officer.

 Newsom vetoed Assembly Bill 2681 which sought to restrict autonomous weapons citing "beneficial law enforcement use of such devices".
 Newsom vetoed Assembly Bill 2632, which sought to limit solitary confinement.
-In October 2024, Newsom vetoed Assembly Bill 2693 whigh sought to change the statute of limitations for those sexually abused in juvenille facilities.
+In October 2024, Newsom vetoed Assembly Bill 2693, which sought to extend the statute of limitations for those sexually abused in juvenille facilities.
 In 2025, Newsom vetoed Senate Bill 274, which would have expanded the rules and regulations on law enforcement agencies, in California, use of automated license plate readers.
 In his veto message, he stated the proposed regulations, which would have required police to better document their searches and delete unused data within 60 days, could hinder police work.

-Transgender prisoners

-In September 2020, Newsom signed into law a bill allowing California transgender inmates to be placed in prisons that correspond with their gender identity.
-An inmate's request can be denied based on "management or security concerns".
-In response, the Women's Liberation Front filed a lawsuit claiming that the bill is "unconstitutional and creates an unsafe environment for women in female facilities".